 Montgomery County Council of PTAs (MCCPTA) is an association of local PT(S)As in Montgomery County, charted by Maryland PTA.
 MCCPTA assists local PTAs by exchanging and pooling information and experience, and by interfacing with Montgomery County Public Schools (MCPS).
 We serve to help PTA leadership countywide on issues affecting children.

-MCCPTA represents almost 50,000 members who belong to over 190 local PT(S)As in Montgomery County public schools.
+MCCPTA represents over 50,000 members who belong to 192 local PT(S)As in Montgomery County public schools.

 Each local PT(S)A pays $1 membership dues to MCCPTA on behalf of their members.
 (Additionally, the locals also pay State and National dues for each member, too.)
 In return, MCCPTA volunteers devote thousands of hours to support students, families, and schools throughout the county.
 MCCPTA has an Executive Committee, Area Vice Presidents and Cluster Coordinators who represent each of the local high school and feeder schools, as well as Committee Chairs who focus on issues such as health and safety concerns, special education issues, school curriculum, school budget issues, training for local PTA leaders, and more.
 Each local PTA has representatives who participate in monthly "Delegates Assembly" meetings, giving every local PTA a voice in MCCPTA.

 Local PT(S)A membership gives members a voice at many levels!